croquet/croquet/historic/sdk/tutorials/0_4_writing_a_croquet_model.md

 Copyright © 2019 Croquet Studios

-Unlike the view, there are limits to what the model can do if it is going to stay synched across all the clients in the session:
+Unlike the view, there are limits to what the model can do if it is going to stay synched across all the machines in the session:

 **Model classes must be registered when defined.** Call `MyModel.register()` every time you define a new {@link Model} subclass.